rollbar/docs/onboarding/java.md

+Rollbar's Java SDK is current in beta.
+For details, please see the [Readme](https://github.com/rollbar/rollbar-java/blob/master/README.md).
+To report issues, make suggestions, or ask questions, please [create an issue in Github](https://github.com/rollbar/rollbar-java/issues/new)
+{: .info}

 ## Installation

 To send errors to Rollbar from your Java application, you should use our <a href="https://github.com/rollbar/rollbar-java" target="_blank" rel="noopener">rollbar-java</a> package.